muhammadsahil5030/Statistical-Mechanics/README.md

 # Statistical-Mechanics
-All the codes are related to some Statistical Physics phenomenoun.
+All the codes are related to some Physical phenomenon.
 It is recommended to use Python3 to run codes.